linuxaustralia/constitution_and_policies/conflict-of-interest-policy.md

 #### 5.3.
 Confidentiality of disclosures

-Only the committee members members will have access to the register of interests.
+Only the committee members will have access to the register of interests.
 When a member leaves the committee for any reason the Vice President will ensure all their entries in the register of interests are purged within 2 years.